henryaspegren/bverify-old/README.md

 * Fastsig.
 This is an implementation of the history tree datastructure that has been adapted for _b\_verify_.
 The source code is located [here](https://github.com/henryaspegren/fastsig).
 Clone the repo to a separate folder.

+* jq.
+One of the testing libraries uses [jq](https://github.com/stedolan/jq/) - a json command line parses.
+This can be installed on OSx with `brew install jq` and on Linux with `apt-get install jq`.

 ## Installation
 The building and testing of _b\_verify_ is managed by Maven.